LottePronk/whokaryote/README.md

 Use `whokaryote.py --help` to see all the options:
 ```
 -h, --help            show this help message and exit
 --contigs CONTIGS     The path to your contigs file.
-It should be one multifasta (DNA).
+It should be one (multi)fasta (DNA).
 --outdir OUTDIR       Specify the path to your preferred output directory.
 No / at the end.
 --prodigal_file PRODIGAL_FILE
                         If you already have prodigal gene predictions, specify path to the .genes or .gff file